AMT-TEAM01/Main/README.md

 Collaborators : Chiffelle Janis, Tomic Mario

+# CI/CD

+The 2 micro-services use CI/CD for symplifing the developpmeent process.
+On push on the dev branch, a docker image will be created and put on the docker registery of github.
+With this, we have all the differents version of the images in a centralized place.
+We don't have a CI/CD on the main yet, we will have one when will push on the aws EC2.

 # Run the micros-services

 The dockers images are hosted at the following addresses :